 The assumption was made that as no known attempts to track him down were made by the owner, that he has escaped or abandoned after being illegally kept in private.
 Read more about exotic pets here!

-In mid-February 2020, the veterinary office asked TIERART for a permanent solution to accommodate the cat.
-As nothing was known about his past, he had to undergo several weeks of quarantine in a specialised facility before he was about to be officially transferred to TIERART.
+In mid-February 2020, the veterinary office asked TIERART Wild Animal Sanctuary for a permanent solution to accommodate the cat.
+As nothing was known about his past, he had to undergo several weeks of quarantine in a specialised facility before he was about to be officially transferred to TIERART Wild Animal Sanctuary.
 With specialist veterinary care, he was able to gain strength and receive vaccinations, deworming and be chipped according to regulations for the species.

-When he arrived at TIERART, the community was asked to pick a fitting name, it was decided that he will be called Kiano (meaning ‘full of joy’ in African).
+When he arrived at TIERART Wild Animal Sanctuary, the community was asked to pick a fitting name, it was decided that he will be called Kiano (meaning ‘full of joy’ in African).

 Update July 2020

-Since his arrival at TIERART in April, this lovely boy is still quite shy but loves to explore his large enclosure at the centre!
+Since his arrival at TIERART Wild Animal Sanctuary in April, this lovely boy is still quite shy but loves to explore his large enclosure at the sanctuary !
 He has taken some time to adapt to his new surroundings, and is still bashful with his caretakers, preferring to hide and observe from a distance when they are around.
 Despite this, he is a curious cat and his health has improved drastically since his rescue from the forests.